mozilla/skywriter/docs/releases/notes073.html.markdown

 * The display of a completion result when the result is not a prefix match has been improved.
 It now displays what\_you\_typed -> what\_it\_completes\_to (bug 555959)
-* `ep` command will list the extension points in your Bespin or provide details about a single extension point.
+* `ep` command will list the extension points in your Skywriter or provide details about a single extension point.
 This makes it a lot easier to write extensions.
 * `plugin info` command lists details about a given plugin and what it provides.
 * The preview command is back (bug 554958)
-* The Bespin Embedded API has been improved, with many new methods (bug 545208)
+* The Skywriter Embedded API has been improved, with many new methods (bug 545208)
 * The password recovery feature is back (bug 558323)
 * You can now log in using your email address or username.
 (Note that if your email address is associated with more than one account, you